chef/automate/components/automate-chef-io/content/docs/client-runs.md

 This happens when data retention settings erase the most recent run history for that node.
 In this case, a **no data** icon appears and you will be unable to view any node details.
 The node remains listed as a missing node until it is deleted from Automate.
-Automate automatically removes any modes deleted from the Chef Server.
+Automate automatically removes any modes deleted from the Chef Infra Server.

 ## Node Details